comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 by decentralizing data on the Web instead of making use of centralized data silos.
 Initiatives such as [Solid](cite:cites solid) do this by allowing users to store any kind of data in their own personal data vault, which are in full control by the users.
-These data vaults form personal [Knowledge Graphs](cite:cites knowledgegraphs), which are represented as collections of [Linked Data documents](cite:cites linkeddata).
+These data vaults form personal [Knowledge Graphs](cite:cites knowledgegraphs), which are often represented as collections of [Linked Data documents](cite:cites linkeddata).
 The presence of such data vaults results in a massive distribution of data, where practical cases such as social networking applications could require accessing thousands or even millions of documents across different data vaults across the Web.